jomisica/log-credentials/README.md

 PAM log-credentials has been written by José Miguel Silva Caldeira <miguel@ncdc.pt>.

 ## Description:
-PAM log-credentials allows you to log credentials after authorization.
+PAM log-credentials allows you to log credentials.
 It will log messages like that:
 **May 22 18:50:15 localhost log-credentials: host=xxx.xxx.xxx.xxx service=sshd user=root pass=xxxxxxx**.